Skip to main content

 Where do I file a personal injury lawsuit in Tustin?

 Personal injury lawsuits in Tustin are typically filed in the Orange County Superior Court.
-Small claims cases (under $10,000) can be filed in Small Claims Court.
-Your Tustin attorney will determine the appropriate venue based on where the accident occurred, where the defendant resides, and the amount of damages sought.
+Small claims cases may be filed in Small Claims Court if they fit the claim limits and rules.
+An independent Tustin attorney can evaluate venue based on where the accident occurred, where the defendant resides, the parties involved, and the amount of damages sought.
+In Orange County, the practical version of this answer often depends on whether Central Justice Center - Santa Ana, 17th & Tustin Ranch, or the first medical provider controls the missing record.
+The answer is stronger when the rideshare trip screen and camera-window request are reviewed together instead of being left in separate folders.

 What is the legal process for a personal injury case in Tustin?